Ground: Suphachalasai Stadium

 Eventually, we found our way to what I thought was a familiar area near the new Chula University buildings.
 The whole area had received a makeover since my previous visit, with lots of new little squares and modern constructions appearing.

-It looked like they had replaced the old area selling football shirts and equipment.
+It looked like they had replaced the old area, selling football shirts and equipment.
 A decent-sized group of Chiangrai fans had gathered to set up an impromptu party around food and drink vendors.

 After I had taken some tablets for my tummy issues, we decided to eat in one of the many local outlets.
 Steve went for the beef stew on rice, while I had the Chinese-style chicken in sauce with rice.
 The food was exceptional, even if the portions were small.
 Each dish cost 50 Baht, which was just over £1 at the exchange rate of the time.

 I had bought us the most expensive tickets for 150 Baht down the main side and under the huge roof in the Chiangrai United section, just in case of any heavy showers.
-We had been caught out in the past at Port’s TAT Stadium and didn’t want it happening again.
+We had been caught out in the past at Port’s TAT Stadium and didn’t want it to happen again.

 Seats were unreserved, so we found a decent place towards the back.
 The arena gradually began to fill, with the MTU section already busy with fans signing and hanging their banners.